1941 Edmonton municipal election

 The 1941 municipal election was held November 12, 1941 to elect a mayor and five aldermen to sit on Edmonton City Council and four trustees to sit on the public school board, while four trustees were acclaimed to the separate school board.

 There were ten aldermen on city council, but five of the positions were already filled: James Ogilvie, Sidney Bowcott, Athelstan Bissett (SS), Sidney Parsons, and Frederick John Mitchell were all elected to two-year terms in 1940 and were still in office.

 There were seven trustees on the public school board, but three of the positions were already filled: Izena Ross, E M Gunderson, and W G McConachie had been acclaimed to two-year terms in 1940 and were still in office.
 The same was true of the separate board, where Adrien Crowe (SS), James O’Hara, and J O Pilon were continuing.

+The seats were contested by the powerful business-oriented Citizens' Committee, the Labour Party/CCF and the Civic Progressive Association, a United front of leftist groups that had been formed the previous year.

 Voter turnout

 There were 17,566 ballots cast out of 56,808 eligible voters, for a voter turnout of 30.9%.